Developer Experience with AI Coding Agents: HTTP Behavioral Signatures in Documentation Portals: Conclusion

 The emerging standards ecosystem---\texttt{llms.txt} for content discovery, \texttt{skill.md} for capability description, and \texttt{agent-\allowbreak{}permissions.json} for interaction governance---provides portal teams with structured mechanisms to restore visibility and control over how content is discovered and consumed by autonomous agents.
 Pairing these standards with MCP server--based feedback channels and analytics instrumented for AI referral sources enables a more complete picture of developer engagement in the agent era.

-The implications affect developer relations practice.
-As a growing share of documentation consumption migrates to AI agent environments and IDEs, these results indicate that portal maintainers may benefit from rebalancing investment from visual UI optimization toward Agentic Engine Optimization (AEO), Generative Engine Optimization (GEO), and AI-native content structures.
-As Aggarwal et al.~\cite{aggarwal2023} show, this change can boost source visibility by up to 40\%.
-These shifts may also give rise to new specialist roles, including Agentic Engine Optimization engineers and AI DevRel managers, responsible for maintaining content quality, discoverability, and feedback loop integrity across both human and agent audiences.
+Broader implications for developer relations are hypotheses for future research.
+If documentation consumption continues to migrate to AI agent environments and IDEs, portal maintainers may need to examine the balance between visual UI optimization, AEO/GEO practices, and AI-native content structures.
+As Aggarwal et al.~\cite{aggarwal2023} show, such changes can boost source visibility by up to 40\% in their setting; this study did not evaluate whether that result applies to developer portals.
+These shifts could also motivate specialist roles, such as Agentic Engine Optimization engineers and AI DevRel managers.
+Their emergence and effectiveness require separate study.

-Several practical responses emerge from these findings.
-Auditing \texttt{robots.txt} files to verify that AI crawlers can reach the intended developer-oriented content, publishing \texttt{llms.txt} and stable OpenAPI specification endpoints, and surfacing token counts on large documentation pages represent low-friction steps consistent with the traffic patterns observed in this study.
-Instrumenting analytics to recognize the AI referral sources identified in \S\ref{sec:analytics} provides visibility into agent-driven traffic that standard reporting does not capture.
+Potential design considerations include auditing \texttt{robots.txt} files to verify that AI crawlers can reach the intended developer-oriented content, publishing \texttt{llms.txt} and stable OpenAPI specification endpoints, and surfacing token counts on large documentation pages where appropriate.
+These considerations are consistent with the traffic patterns observed in this study but require independent evaluation.
+Instrumenting analytics to recognize the AI referral sources identified in \S\ref{sec:analytics} may provide visibility into agent-driven traffic that standard reporting does not capture.

 Future work should address standardized telemetry formats for AI-driven documentation traffic, longitudinal studies measuring how GEO-optimized content affects agent task completion rates, and the design of machine-readable feedback protocols that enable AI agents to report documentation quality signals on behalf of users.